From BR Bullpen

 Walsh threw what was probably the most devastating spitball in baseball history, which he learned from teammate Elmer Stricklett.
 Big Ed's spitter had fantastic movement, but he was still able to throw it with outstanding control.
 He estimated that he would throw the spitter as much as 90% of the time.

 Walsh had his greatest season in 1908, going 40-15 with a 1.42 ERA.
-Along with Jack Chesbro's 41 wins in 1904, his 40 wins are the only 40 win seasons since 1900, and he is therefore the last player to have a 40-win season.
+Along with Jack Chesbro's 41 wins in 1904, his 40 wins are the only 40-win seasons since 1900, and he is therefore the last player to have a 40-win season.
 He also led the AL in starts (49), complete games (42), shutouts (11), strikeouts (269), and innings (464, the last pitcher to throw over 400 innings in a season).
-However, he lost what might have been his best game that season: an October 2nd contest against the Cleveland Naps where he struck out 15 but lost to Addie Joss, who threw a perfect game.
+The 269 strikeouts were a White Sox team record until topped by Chris Sale in 2015.
+In fact, until Sale came along, Walsh had the top four strikeout seasons in team history.
+However, he lost what might have been his best game that season: in an October 2nd contest against the Cleveland Naps, he struck out 15 but lost to Addie Joss, who threw a perfect game.

 In 1910, Walsh became the only pitcher ever to lose 20 games but still lead the league in earned run average as he went 18-20 with a 1.27 mark.
 He bounced back, winning 27 games in 1911 and 1912, but struggled with arm injuries afterwards, playing in only 33 games over the next five years before retiring in 1917.